amaurybsouza/amaurybsouza/README.md

 - [devops-exercises](https://github.com/bregman-arie/devops-exercises) - Linux, Jenkins, AWS, SRE, Prometheus, Docker, Python, Ansible, Git, Kubernetes.
 - [devops-cheatsheet](https://github.com/amaurybsouza/devops-cheatsheet) - cheatsheet helps you with the most commonly and used commands for easy reference.
 - [eventos-tech-brasil](https://github.com/Abacatinhos/eventos-tech-brasil) - List of tech events happening in Brazil.
+- [descomplicando-helm](https://github.com/badtuxx/DescomplicandoHelm) - simplify the usage of Helm and facilitate the understanding of the Helm Charts.

 ## Latest Medium Posts✍️
  I have made it my mission to share my entire DevOps learning journey across the [Medium](https://amaurybsouza.medium.com/).
 I have so much to learn and share.